Developer – Space Lizard Studio

 Graphics – 9/10

 Rendered in wonderfully detailed 8-BIT graphics, the game’s scenery and characters are overwhelmingly diverse without becoming too repetitive over the course of the game.
-There are four worlds each with their own themes, and new enemies introduced to keep things fresh on a conceptual level.
+There are four worlds each with its own themes, and new enemies introduced to keep things fresh on a conceptual level.
 The game’s soundtrack is also stellar.
 Composed by Gabriel Caruso, it blends 8-BIT music with rock and roll, complementing the feel of the game brilliantly; in particular, I was blown away by the game’s main theme, which is used in the first two boss fights.

 Gameplay – 7.5/10

 There are no unnecessary complications with the game’s control scheme, which was always going to be important in a game that can demand as much as it does of players in the higher difficulty settings.
 Some of the mechanics involved with controlling certain weapons also add to that challenge in an unprecedented way.
 The laser cannon is probably the best example of which, as it causes the enemy to gradually recoil over time, so they must, therefore, be careful to make sure not to fall off any platforms as a result of not paying attention.

 Lifespan – 2/10